 "This was our 4th sailing vacation and hands down the best one yet!
 The captain went out of his way to make sure all of our needs were handled!
 Everyone should book this Greek vacation ASAP!"

-Kythnos is not famous for its wild nightlife.
-It is more of a quiet island with only a few bars and clubs by the sea.
+Kythnos is not famous for its wild nightlife but rather is more of a quiet island with only a few bars and clubs by the sea.

 Mykonos is a Greek island and a top tourist destination, renowned for its cosmopolitan character which attracts large numbers of tourists.
 The island is part of the Cyclades, lying between Tinos, Syros, Paros and Naxos.

-There are 9,320 inhabitants (2001) most of whom live in the largest town, Mykonos, also known as Chora (i.e. the Town in Greek, a common denomination in Greece when the name of the island itself is the same as the name of the principal town), which lies on the west coast.
-Mykonos is one of the most cosmopolitan islands in Greece, known for its diverse and intense nightlife as evidenced by a vast number of bars and nightclubs.
-Mykonos is also known for its sandy beaches.
+There are 9,320 inhabitants (2001) most of whom live in the largest town, Mykonos, also known as Chora (i.e. the Town in Greek, a common denomination in Greece when the name of the island itself is the same as the name of the principal town).
+Mykonos is one of the most cosmopolitan islands in Greece, known for its diverse and intense nightlife and sandy beaches.
 The island has an international airport, and is a frequent destination for cruise ships.

 The central island of Paros, lying some 8 km west of Naxos, is occupied by a range of hills of gently rounded contours, rising to 764 m in Mount Profitis Ilias (rewarding climb, with guide; magnificent panoramic views).

-The island Serifos , north-west of Sifnos, is a bare and rocky island, its hills slashed by gorges; its highest point is Mount Tourlos with 483 m.
+The island Serifos , north-west of Sifnos, is a bare and rocky island with its hills slashed by gorges.
+Its highest point is Mount Tourlos at 483 m.

 The island's main sources of income are its modest agriculture and its open-cast iron mines, which have been worked since ancient times.
 The ore used to be shipped from Koutalas on the south coast, where there is now room to anchor (magnetic anomalies are reported due to the remaining ore!).
-In the season especially Livadi is much frequented by charter yachts; the Chora, towering above the sheltered harbour of Livadi, makes this one of the most stunning approaches in the Northern Cyclades.
+In the season, Livadi is especially frequented by charter yachts.
+The Chora, towering above the sheltered harbour of Livadi, makes this one of the most stunning approaches in the Northern Cyclades.

-Cape Sounion is noted as the site of ruins of an ancient Greek temple of Poseidon, the god of the sea in classical mythology.
+Cape Sounion is noted as the site of ruins from an ancient Greek temple of Poseidon - the god of the sea in classical mythology.
 The remains are perched on the headland, surrounded on three sides by the sea.
 The ruins bear the deeply engraved name of English Romantic Poet Lord Byron (1788–1824).

 Theseus had volunteered to go with the third tribute and attempt to slay the beast.
 He had agreed with his father that if he survived the contest, he would hoist a white sail.
-In fact, Theseus had overcome and slain the Minotaur, but tragically had simply forgotten about the white sail.
+Sadly, Theseus had overcome and slain the Minotaur but tragically had simply forgotten about the white sail.

-International flights will be booked into Athens International Airport Greece which offer service by British Airways, American, Delta and Olympic.
+International flights should be booked into Athens International Airport Greece which offer service by British Airways, American, Delta and Olympic.
 The airport is located 1 hour from downtown Athens.
-On the day of your charter your transfer to the marina will be at 14:30.
-Please be ready at the reception 10 minutes earlier.
+On the day of your charter, your transfer to the marina will be at 14:30.
+Please be ready at the reception 10 minutes prior to your departure.
 Payments for additional services/extra accommodation/transfers etc. can be paid at the base in Lavrion by credit card or cash.

-Upon your arrival in Greece you have two transfers included (hotel/marina and from marina to hotel or airport).
-If you require additional transfer (airport to hotel), it must be prebooked at extra cost.
+Upon your arrival in Greece you have two transfers included (from the hotel to the marina at the start of your trip and from the marina to a hotel or airport at the end of your trip).
+If you require additional transfers (airport to hotel), it must be prebooked at extra cost.
 We require the following information: time of arrival, flight no. names and number of passengers.
 A person with a Festiva sign will be waiting for you outside customs.

 Upon your arrival Friday, the first night is included in the package.
 Additional nights may be booked, so please notify us if you would like to check availability and rates.